kvalle/schmansible/bloggpost/choosing-a-framework.md

 	Separating the logic and the data from the provisioning have several benefits.

-	For one thing, extracting things out into variables and pure datastructures can help keeping your code [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
+	For one thing, extracting things out into variables and data structures can help keeping your code [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself).
 When the logic is no longer tied to a specific set of values, and you might be able to reuse it more easily.
 You know that code you were planning to write to set up a reverse proxy?
 Now you can reuse it when you need a different proxy.

-	Having your data independent of the DSL of the framework will also prove very useful the day you choose to change frameworks, as the datastructures will be easily reusable, while you have to throw away the framework specific logic.
+	Having your data independent of the DSL of the framework will also prove very useful the day you choose to change frameworks, as the data structures will be easily reusable, while you have to throw away the framework specific logic.

-	And finally, no matter how nice and readable the DSL is, it can't beat pure datastructures.
+	And finally, no matter how nice and readable the DSL is, it can't beat pure data structures.

 Some of these questions might be more or less important depending on your situation.
-For instance, readability is very important if many new people will need to involve themselves in provisioning, but less so if you have a small core team with low turnover responsible.
-Make sure the questions  important to you have good answers.
+For instance, readability is very important if many new people will need to involve themselves in provisioning, but less so if your team is small and has low turnover.
+Make sure you adress the questions important to you.

 ## Conclusions

 Which provisioning framework should you choose?
 The answer is, as always, *it depends*.
 We have presented some of the major points on which you should judge a framework, but it's up to you to make a decision suited to your needs.
-Remember to consider the model you'll need before looking at the DSL, as the model is most likely to be a constraint.
+Remember to consider which model is right for you before looking at the DSL, as the model constrains your options down the road in a way that cannot be rectified by any DSL.

 This article has, quite possibly, left you even more unsure about which framework to choose.
-But at least now you know which questions to ask.
+But at least now you know which questions to ask, to help turn your unknown unknowns into known unknowns.